At least 62 dead in blast at Afghanistan mosque

 Breaking News Emails

-KABUL, Afghanistan — At least 62 people were killed Friday and dozens more injured in a blast at a mosque in eastern Afghanistan.
+KABUL, Afghanistan — At least 62 people were killed and dozens more were injured in a blast during weekly prayers Friday at a mosque in eastern Afghanistan.

 A local government spokesperson confirmed the death toll to NBC News.
 Attaullah Khogyani, spokesman for Nangarhar province's governor, said at least 33 people were wounded in the explosion.

-The blast took place as dozens of people gathered inside the mosque for weekly Friday prayers.
+The blast took place as dozens of people gathered inside the mosque for the Friday prayers.

 There was no immediate claim of responsibility.

-Both the Taliban and the Islamic State group are active in eastern Afghanistan, especially Nangarhar province.
+Both the Taliban and the Islamic State militant group are active in eastern Afghanistan, especially Nangarhar province.

-On Thursday, a U.N. report said more than 2,500 civilians were killed and over 5,600 wounded in the first nine months of this year.
+On Thursday, a United Nations report said more than 2,500 civilians were killed and over 5,600 wounded in the first nine months of this year in Afghanistan.